-The Frenchman opened the scoring on the half-hour mark before his Portuguese colleague sealed all three points for the hosts right at the death.Karim Benzema and Cristiano Ronaldo got the goals as Real Madrid kicked off its Liga campaign with a routine 2-0 win over Cordoba on Monday night.
+The Frenchman opened the scoring on the half-hour mark before his Portuguese colleague sealed all three points for the hosts right at the deathKarim Benzema and Cristiano Ronaldo got the goals as Real Madrid kicked off their Liga campaign with a routine 2-0 win over Cordoba on Monday night.

-Ancelotti's front six showed it is a work in progress as Cordoba gave a good account of itself on its return to the top flight, but the prolific Ronaldo sealed the points right at the death with a long-range strike.
+Ancelotti's front six showed they are a work in progress as Cordoba gave a good account of themselves on their return to the top flight, but the prolific Ronaldo sealed the points right at the death with a long-range strike.

 While Albert Ferrer's men started brightly after the break, they lacked the quality to draw level as Madrid held out to secure all three points after losing to city rivals Atletico in the Supercopa de Espana.

-Ancelotti, who did not name Angel Di Maria on the bench with the winger reportedly on the verge of joining Manchester United, will expect his new-look side to improve on this display as it once again seeks to challenge Atleti and Barcelona for the title.
+Ancelotti, who did not name Angel Di Maria on the bench with the winger reportedly on the verge of joining Manchester United, will expect his new-look side to improve on this display as they once again seek to challenge Atleti and Barcelona for the title.

-The European champion started on the front foot, and Gareth Bale flashed a free kick over the crossbar two minutes in.
+The European champions started on the front foot and Gareth Bale flashed a free-kick over the crossbar two minutes in.
 Ronaldo then saw his penalty appeals waved away, having claimed a nudge in the back from Jose Crespo.

-Juan Carlos was then called into action at the other end as Ronaldo's shot deflected awkwardly toward goal before the Cordoba goalkeeper captured it at the second attempt.
+Juan Carlos was then called into action at the other end as Ronaldo's shot deflected awkwardly towards goal before the Cordoba goalkeeper captured it at the second attempt.

 Kroos was next to threaten Cordoba's goal with a strike from distance before Benzema opened the scoring with a powerful header just before the half-hour mark.

 The former Olympique Lyonnais man agreed a new long-term contract extension earlier this month and proved his worth by crashing in a header off the post from Kroos' corner.